DomFord/ccgr-website/content/authors/Katt Walker/_index.md

 title: Walker, Kathryn

 authors:
-- Kathryn Walker
+- Katt Walker

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
 role: Postdoc
-user_groups: ["CCGR Members", "Postdoctoral Researchers"]
+user_groups: ["CCGR Members", "Postdoctoral Researchers", "Creative AI Lab"]

 # Organizations/Affiliations to show in About widget
 organizations: